Chicago Wrongful Death Lawyer

 A wrongful death lawsuit can only be filed by a "personal representative" of the deceased.
 The representative could be a surviving spouse or the next of kin such as children, parents, and other blood relatives.
 A Chicago wrongful death attorney will guide you through filing a case as an estate or individual plaintiff.

 In some circumstances, the heirs and beneficiaries can also file a wrongful death lawsuit.
 However, circumstances change if the deceased was also responsible for their death- this is called the comparative factor.

-If the victim was more than 50% responsible for their death, then the survivors or the estate cannot recover damages.
-However, if the victim is at fault, but it's less than 50%, the survivors and the estate can recover damages.
+If the victim was more than 50% responsible for their death, then the survivors or the estate may be unable to recover damages.
+However, if the victim is at fault, but it's less than 50%, the survivors and the estate have a higher chance of recovering damages.
 The court will reduce the damages in proportion to the decedent's fault.

 However, there are exceptions.

 - For example, in medical malpractice, the survivors can bring a claim two years after discovering the injury.
 These cases apply the "discovery rule."
 However, the claim must be filed no later than four years after the act of negligence or omission occurred.

 - If you bring a wrongful death claim against a government agency, you must file a wrongful death claim within one year.
 It's best to consult a Chicago wrongful death lawyer to guide you on the case and notice requirements.

 - In circumstances where the survivor is a minor, they can bring a wrongful death claim within two years after turning 18.

 The State of Illinois has laws that make it possible for surviving family members to recover compensation after the wrongful death of a loved one.